paresh-bhagat/Result-Management-Application/README.md

 # Result-Management-Application

-A client-server program where clients (instructor or students) can access their information through their respective password .
+* A client-server program where clients (instructor or students) can access their information through their respective password .
 Instructors can view, delete, update scores and see top scores in each subject.
+* Student marks are saved in student_marks.txt file.
+* Instructor and student username and password are saved in user_pass.txt.

 ## Tags